zalam93/search-dm/README.md

  Cosine Similarity Scores to retrieve the top similar results'

        sim_score = cosine_similarity(query_tfidf, train_tfidf)

+# Classification

+Classification separates observations into groups based on their characteristics.
+For exampls, students applying to engineering schools could be separated into potential acceptance, maybe accepted, and unlikely expected based on grades, GRE scores, industrial experience, and outstanding activities.

+**Algorithm Used**
+***Multinomial Naive Bayes Classification:***
+Naive Bayes is a machine learning algorithm for classification problems.
+It is basically based on Bayes probability theorem. this algorithm is one of the simplier algorithm and fast to build models and it makes predictions with Naive Bayes algorithm.

+****Bayes’ Theorem is stated as:****

+***P(h|d) = (P(d|h) * P(h)) / P(d)***

+***f1,f2,f3,....fn = fields in the dataset***
+****This application classifies company based on the values from the following field****
+- Work-life balance
+- Ranking
+- Cultural ratings
+- Growth Opportunities ratings
+- Benefits rating
+- Senior Management

  ## Deployment:
 **Web Application Link** https://dmsearch.herokuapp.com/ The application is hosted on free hosting site heroku, the deployment is straight forward deploying the site from the github repository but you might get some errors which I encounter when uploading the website on the heroku server.